MicrosoftDocs/power-pages-docs/power-pages-docs/templates/index.md

 ## Site design templates

-The **site design** templates provide basic building blocks for you to create custom sites.
+The **site design** templates provide building blocks for you to create custom sites.
 There are multiple variations of this template, each with different layout, images, and colors that can be used as-is or customized to meet your needs.

 More information: [Site design templates](site-design.md)